Jarek23/www.dfinr.com/content/post/random-quotes-hugo/index.md

 **heading**: string

 * Text to display above the quote.
+This is optional.

 To call the Page Partial: